CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Collect 10 Essence and 10 Spider Poison
 - **Rewards:** 2 Wooden Keys
 - **Recommendation:** Not a priority, unless you're burning to find out what's inside your Wooden Chests.
 Aracni are still your best source of Spider Poison, and Wignow are your best source of Essence.

+### Scary Short Story - PG

+- **Location:** Purple Gate
+- **Unlocked by:** PG MQ4/A Ruined Path
+- **Type:** Battle, Wordcount
+- **Requirements:** Write 10K words and defeat 1 each Poe, Cursed Hand, and Zhout
+- **Rewards:** Wardrobe: Hand Ankle Bracelet https://4thewords.com/media/wardrobe/featured/female/wf&#95;1209-hand-ankle-bracelet-8577-96142.png
+- **Recommendations:** My recommendation for most Purple Gate sidequests is pretty uniform: take the quest if you like the reward, and you can figure out the rest!

 ### Scouting Lorsa - Balance